-Think of a Blockchain as about a hierarchy of transactions, where the powers are distributed and where all records of each transaction are found in every single node of the network placed across many computers, sometimes up to millions over a completely safe and automated network.
+Think of a Blockchain as a hierarchy of transactions, where the powers are distributed and where all records of each transaction are found in every single node of the network placed across many computers, sometimes up to millions over a completely safe and automated network.

 Designed to incur only the infrastructural cost and no transaction costs, the system is an open platform, where transactions can be carried out without approvals from any trust party, and double-spending is resolved through its ability to recognize each single block being added to the chain thereby eliminating infinite reproducibility.

 There are four stages in a Blockchain process, and these can be understood through an example of typical purchase on Amazon:

 Here you pick a product on Amazon, go through all the checkouts and finally make the purchase.